winnieyangwannan/RippleTagging/_pages/about.md

 The distribution patterns of trial identity during post-sleep were highly correlated with that during maze replay, but not with pre-sleep replay.
 Mixed-effect linear regression analysis confirmed that post-sleep replay patterns were best explained by that during awake replay.
+The trials that were replayed more during awake ripples were selectively consolidated more during sleep!!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">